 Sean Wilentz, The Rise of American Democracy, section I.

 Returning to a topic that we addressed in the context of the founding, how did the southern commitment to slavery shape the Constitution?
 And how did that Constitution shape political conflict over slavery in turn?
 What are the implications of the Dred Scott v.
 Sandford (1857) for current constitutional politics?
 How about President Lincoln's suspension of habeas corpus in 1861?
 In addition to the assigned pages from GGW vol. 1, I recommend chapters 5 and 6 of GGW vol. 2, as well as Part II of Mark Graber's Dred Scott and the Problem of Constitutional Evil.

 Was the Constitution remade during Reconstruction?
 In what sense?
 Was "the Constitution" that we refer to today born in 1787 or 1868?
-The period of Civil War and Reconstruction featured a remarkable array of conflicts regarding almost every feature of the Constitution, but we will focus on two in particular: (1) During and after the war, the three branches of the federal government engaged in repeated conflicts regarding the limits of presidential power.
-What implications do President Lincoln's actions and arguments, like President Lincoln's before him, had a significant impact on subsequent developments.
+The period of Civil War and Reconstruction featured a remarkable array of conflicts regarding almost every feature of the Constitution.
+We may continue our conversation from last week regarding executive power, as President Johnson's actions and arguments, like President Lincoln's before him, had a significant impact on subsequent developments.
 But we'll likely focus on two different issues: (1) The Thirteenth, Fourteenth, and Fifteenth Amendments appeared to mark a momentous change in the constitutional status of African Americans.
 Did these amendments amount to "a new birth of freedom" for the former slaves?
 For others?
 What are their chief implications for constitutional conflicts today?
 (2) Why did the promise of these Reconstruction amendments go unfulfilled for so long?
 Was this the fault of the Supreme Court?
 If so, why did a Court built by Presidents Lincoln and Grant abandon African American rights?
 If not, then whose fault was it?
 What exactly was abandoned, and when did the abandonment happen?
 What does this story teach us about the relationship between the Supreme Court and governing political regimes?

 Bruce Ackerman, We the People, volume 2: Transformations, Part II